JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/index.rst

 :ref:`CLWRetSymmetricMW <CLWRetSymmetricMW>`
   Estimates the actual Cloud Liquid Water (CLW) content from both model background and observed content

+:ref:`Conditional <Conditional>`
+  Create an array of ints, floats, strings or date times using a series of where clauses.

 :ref:`HydrometeorCheckAMSUA <HydrometeorCheckAMSUA>`
   AMSU-A cloud and precipitation checks